 Considerations for the quarantine of contacts of COVID-19 cases

-The objective is to monitor their symptoms and ensure the early detection of cases.
-Quarantine is different from isolation, which is the separation of infected persons from others to prevent the spread of the virus.
+The purpose of quarantine is to have persons who are suspected to have, or who have been exposed to COVID-19 to reduce further spread.
+Quarantine is different from isolation, which is the separation of infected persons (confirmed to have COVID-19) from others to prevent the spread of the virus.

 The following should be taken in consideration: